 - Must demonstrate a financial need for assistance as per our Financial Assistance application.

 - Pet must be the applicant owned companion.
-At this time, we can only consider cats and dogs.

 - Applications for assistance are to be submitted prior to treatment (or within 3 days after contact in emergency situations).